9 Top-Rated Attractions & Things to Do in Hood River, OR

 Address: 110 Railroad Street, Hood River, Oregon

-9 Western Antique Aeroplane and Automobile Museum
+9. Western Antique Aeroplane and Automobile Museum

-The WAAAM showcases an extensive collection of antique aeroplanes and automobiles, and even more impressive is the fact that they are still in operating condition.
+The WAAAM showcases an extensive collection of antique airplanes and automobiles, and even more impressive is the fact that they are still in operating condition.
 The facility has more than 3.5 acres of indoor hangar area for its displays.
 Most of the planes are small crafts that were used originally for recreational purposes.
 The more than 130 automobiles on display range from 1900 to 1960s models.

 On the second Saturday of each month, they open their hanger doors and put pieces of their collection into action, firing up planes, cars, or motorcycles.
 If you stop by, you may see some of their historic planes flying over.